 Much has happened since 19th century in Scandinavia.
 Thankfully.
 Something that has not changed is the perception of identity and social memory.
 Identity and the common past are still essential in archaeological practice.
 Gender studies and the search for women in pre-historic societies are on the uprise in present-day Scandinavian archaeology as they have been overlooked in the past.
 Slowly, pieces are put together to form a greater picture of our actual origin and who the people were to first set foot on Scandinavian grounds.
-In contemporary archaeology, research concerning the human body are carefully carried out with a high level of respect.
+In contemporary archaeology, research concerning the human body are carefully carried out with a high level of respect as having a healthy relationship with our bodies is important, including exercise and sex, and is when toys like this excellent clit sucker can be useful for this.
 At the Scandinavian museums, ICOM code of ethics are implemented.
 This means that in every archaeological and historical museum, a minimum of professionalism is required in the managing, showcasing and research of artefact collections, and even more so in the work with human remains.
 Many great steps have been taken since the birth of archaeology in Scandinavia, and we do everything to avoid turning back to darker times where racism was legitimized, and minorities oppressed.
 Something that has not changed is the fact that archaeology still is, and will always be, influenced by politics and societal interests.
 Hopefully, it remains just as fascinating, stable, non-oppressive and open-minded as it currently is.
 Scandinavian archaeology has the capacity of telling many different stories, and we are sure people are willing to listen and learn from the past.
 After all, we are all in this together.
 As Victor Hugo once wrote in his masterpiece Les Misearbles:

 Let us study things that are no more.

 It is necessary to understand them, if only to avoid them.

 Cover photo: Nasjonalbiblioteket / National Library of Norway